 Calcium runs in with the sodium.
 However, getting the calcium out of the cell is not so easy.
 The calcium has to be exchanged for sodium.
 There are several pumps and exchangers in our cell membranes to do this.
 But if there is too much sodium, and not enough potassium, not enough calcium gets pushed out.

 If not enough calcium gets out of the cell, the muscle cells do not relax fully.
-When the smooth muscle cells of our blood vessels do not relax, our blood pressure rises and we become hypertensive.
-When the muscles of our body, such as those in our neck and back, do not relax, we feel tenser and tire more easily.
+When the smooth muscle cells of our blood vessels do not relax, our blood pressure rises.
+And we become hypertensive.
+When the muscles of our body, such as those in our neck and back, do not relax, we feel tenser and we tire more easily.

 So the symptoms of potassium deficiency are subtle.
 They often go unnoticed in the early stages.
-High blood pressure often is unnoticed until there is a stroke or heart attack.
-Osteoporosis is often unnoticed until a bone is broken.
-Fatigue and tiredness can be caused by so many things, that we don't notice how much is due to inadequate potassium.
+We don't notice high blood pressure until there is a stroke or heart attack.
+And we often don't notice osteoporosis until a bone is broken.
+So many things can cause fatigue and tiredness that we don't notice how much is due to inadequate potassium.

 There are ways to check on whether we are getting enough potassium in our diet.
-But what you might think is the most obvious – the blood test for potassium – is not the way to check.
+However, what you might think is the most obvious – the blood test for potassium – is not the way to check.
 Potassium is so important that the blood level is kept normal even when our diet is seriously lacking.
 A normal blood level of potassium is meaningless for telling you if you get enough in your diet.

 Since high blood pressure is usually without symptoms, you will need to get your blood pressure measured.
 If blood pressure is high or high normal, lack of potassium in the diet may be the culprit.
 You can often go to a pharmacy and they will check your blood pressure.
 Or you can get a home blood pressure unit for little money.